 Process efficiency analysis

-SPC in series production: interpreting the quality control chart [QRK], automation (Jidoka)
+SPC in series production: interpreting quality control charts [QRK], automation (Jidoka)

 Evaluation models (approx. 1 day)